 Carly Chadwick joined the team from Trafford Housing Trust, where she co-ordinated research to provide insight into the needs of social housing tenants.
 She has a PhD in zoo animal behaviour and has investigated social behaviour and personality in cheetahs, as well as zoo keepers’ perceptions of the welfare of captive elephants.
 Carly has also completed the Postgraduate Certificate in Higher Education, and is currently writing up her research on academics’ perceptions of the impact agenda.
 Carly is our main contact for the School of Environment, Education and Development (SEED).

 Leanne Munroe joined the team in 2016 from the heritage and museums sector, where she had worked in curatorial and managerial roles.
 She has a PhD in archaeological heritage, through which she investigated how processes of narrativisation and ‘authorship’ construct particular versions of transatlantic slavery history.
 Leanne also has a Postgraduate Certificate in Higher Education where she examined methods of impact assessment in higher education.
-Leanne is the main contact for the Alliance Manchester Business School.
+Leanne is the main contact for the School of Social Sciences (SoSS).

 Lucy Stone is our main contact for the School of Arts, Languages and Cultures (SALC).
 Lucy completed her PhD in French Studies in SALC before moving into her impact role for the School.
 Her PhD project was a study of French women’s novels in the period from 1890 to 1914, looking specifically at representations of masculinity.
 Lucy also studied for her MA in European Languages and Cultures at the University of Manchester, and has a BA (Hons) in Modern History and French from St Hugh’s College, University of Oxford.